liferay/liferay-docs/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/03-upgrading-your-maven-build-environment.markdown

 # Upgrading Your Maven Build Environment

+| **Note:** This step only applies to projects residing in a pre @product@ 7.0
+| Maven environment that are not upgrading to Liferay Workspace.

 If you're an avid Maven user and have been using it for Liferay Portal 6.2 project development or older, you must upgrade your Maven build to be compatible with @product-ver@ development.

-| **Note:** If you're upgrading to a Maven-based Liferay Workspace as your
-| development environment, you can skip this step.

-There are two main parts of the Maven environment upgrade process that you must
+There are two main parts of the Maven environment upgrade process that you must address:
-address:

 - [Upgrading to new @product-ver@ Maven plugins](#upgrading-to-new-product-ver-maven-plugins)
 - [Updating Liferay Maven artifact dependencies](updating-liferay-maven-artifact-dependencies)